 Keep in mind that major updates can have significant impacts on site rankings.
-Since we know about this forthcoming update well in advance, the general consensus is that page experience will play an even bigger role in how rankings are determined in 2021.
+Since we know about this forthcoming update well in advance, the consensus is that page experience will play an even more prominent role in how rankings are determined in 2021.

-We don’t know for sure what percentage of web queries will be affected by this update — and we do know that pages with subpar page experience could still theoretically rank highly in search results even after the update.
+We don’t know what percentage of web queries will be affected by this update.
+However, we do know that pages with poor page experience could still theoretically rank highly in search results even after the update.
 But ultimately, you won’t want to take a chance with your website.
 After you’ve worked so hard to improve your site ranking, ignoring page experience will be doing your business a real disservice.
-Since you actually have time to prepare for this update (a rare occurrence!), it’s recommended that you seize the opportunity to get your site ready.
+Since you have time to prepare for this update (a rare occurrence), you should consider seizing the opportunity to get your site ready.

 How Can You Prepare Your Website For the Page Experience Update?

 - Address Loading Performance: As mentioned earlier, loading performance is now one of Google’s Core Web Vitals.
-Aim to get the largest content element of a given page completely visible within 2.5 seconds of the start of the page load for best results.
+For the best results, aim to get the largest content element of a given page completely visible within 2.5 seconds.

-- Decrease First Input Delay: FID refers to the time between when a user first clicks on a page and the moment the browser is able to handle other interactions on that loading page.
+- Decrease First Input Delay (FID): FID refers to when a user first clicks on a page, and the moment the browser can handle other interactions on that loading page.
 Your first input delay should be less than 100 milliseconds to ensure the page will respond quickly to user behavior.

-- Eliminate Unexpected Layout Shift: If you’ve ever suddenly lost your place on a webpage due to a surprising change, you’ve experienced an unexpected layout shift.
+- Eliminate Unexpected Layout Shift: If you have suddenly lost your place on a webpage due to a surprising change, then you have experienced an unexpected layout shift.
 This usually happens due to loading, sizing, or rendering issues with images, videos, fonts, and widgets.
 Try to reduce your Cumulative Layout Shift score (meaning the total of all unexpected layout shifts that occur during the page’s lifespan) to less than 0.1 if possible.

-- Reduce Broken Pages: In addition to addressing the Core Web Vitals outlined above, you should make every effort to eliminate navigation errors and broken webpages.
-Understandably, these problems can have negative effects on user experience.
+- Reduce Broken Pages: In addition to addressing the Core Web Vitals outlined above, you should make every effort to eliminate navigation errors and broken web pages.
+Understandably, these problems can have adverse effects on user experience.

-- Add Clickable Elements: If you’ve found that users are attempting to click on visual elements that aren’t actually clickable, you might be able to improve page experience by making sure your page design aligns with user behavior.
-This can address usability issues and could even keep visitors on your site for a longer period of time.
+- Add Clickable Elements: If you have found that users are attempting to click on visual elements that are not clickable, you might want to improve the page experience by ensuring your page design aligns with user behavior.
+Addressing usability issues will keep visitors on your site for a longer duration.

 - Offer Safe and Secure Browsing: Web users want to know that the page they’re on provides secure site connections that are free of malicious or deceptive content.
 Make sure you’re doing your due diligence with both HTTPS and safe browsing for the sake of your rankings.

-- Get Rid of Intrusive Pop-Ups: Pop-up windows have changed a lot over the years, but they haven’t become any less annoying.
-Known as interstitials, most pop-ups now serve to market the website itself (rather than other businesses).
-While they may come with decent conversion and cost rates, you must make sure that web content is accessible to web users.
-If interstitials are difficult to close, especially on mobile devices, make changes to ensure you aren’t creating a poor page experience.
+- Get Rid of Intrusive Pop-Ups: Pop-up windows have changed a lot over the years, but they have not become any less annoying.
+Most pop-ups, or interstitials, now serve to market the website itself (rather than other businesses).
+While they may offer decent conversion rates, you must make sure the web content is accessible to web users.
+If interstitials are hard to close, especially on mobile devices, make changes to ensure, you don’t create a poor page experience.

-- Work With a Professional: A lot of these important elements are easy to miss, particularly when you have a business to run.
-By working with a digital marketing firm to optimize your site properly and address any present web development issues, you’ll always be ahead of the game.
+- Work With a Professional: Many of these critical elements are easy to miss, particularly when you have a business to run.
+By working with a digital marketing firm to optimize your site correctly and address any present web development issues, you’ll always be ahead of the game.